CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 # [Boundary conditions](@id model_step_bcs)

-Boundary conditions are intimately related to the grid topology, and only need to be considered in directions with `Bounded` topology.
+Boundary conditions are intimately related to the grid topology, and only need to be considered in directions with `Bounded` topology or across immersed boundaries.
 In `Bounded` directions, tracer and momentum fluxes are conservative or "zero flux" by default.
 Non-default boundary conditions are therefore required to specify non-zero fluxes of tracers and momentum across `Bounded` directions, and across immersed boundaries